 you're left with, after they've dropped you on your head.
 The Borderline

-wounds from when you were a child.
+times from when you were little.
 You might have become wildly

 successful in your professional life to compensate for